 There have been numerous models of SNN proposed: some considered complex biological realism, some supported learning algorithms, some emphasised on hardware realisation and some focused on specific application.
 But one important issue associated with all these models, applications and learning of SNN is the fact that they are typically computationally more intensive than traditional neural networks.
 Therefore, the designer has to compromise various factors in order to develop an SNN application.
 Undoubtedly there are a wide range of models of SNN available which simulate the behaviour of a biological neuron but the choice of which greatly depends on the specific applications.
 The architecture has to be rationalised in order to reduce computational cost.
 Like in classical NN, the learning in SNN can occur in a supervised or unsupervised manner.
 There are several methodologies to date for implementing supervised and unsupervised learning in SNN.
 But there are still much to explore about architecture, learning and implementation in SNN.

-Issue 20:6, December 2010, was a special issue on SNN.
-Based on the success of that issue this special issue will solicit latest development in applications, learning algorithm, computational complexity, and implementation.
-Topics of interest include, but are not limited to: Application specific architectures, Learning algorithms, Implementation of SNN's and Applications of SNN to Digital Signal Processing, Biomedical, Image, Speech and Audio Processing, Communication Systems and Networks, Control Systems, Robotics and Automation, Intelligent Systems and Bio-Inspired Systems.
+Issue 20:6, December 2010, and 22:4, August 2012, were special issues devoted to SNN.
+Based on the success of those issues this special issue will solicit latest development in applications, learning algorithm, computational complexity, and implementation.
+Topics of interest include, but are not limited to: Application specific architectures, Learning algorithms, Implementation of SNN’s and Applications of SNN to Digital Signal Processing, Biomedical, Image, Speech and Audio Processing, Communication Systems and Networks, Control Systems, Robotics and Automation, Intelligent Systems and Bio-Inspired Systems.